 If you are aged between 60-74, and you are registered with a GP, you should be automatically invited to take part in the national bowel screening programme.

 The screening programme is free to take part in and easy to complete.
 A kit will be automatically sent to you through the post to be completed in the comfort of your own home.
-Once done, the kit can be free-posted back to the lab for testing, and both you and your GP will be sent a copy of the results.

 If you are eligible for the test but have not received a kit, you can call the bowel screening helpline on 0800 707 6060 - where you can also take any queries or concerns.